flayner2/TaIGa_pkg/README.md

 ```

 All modules and functions are nicely documented and you can check their docstrings to see what they do exactly and how
 they do it.
-I won't extend further onto them simply because, as of now, they're not really meant to be executed alone.
+I won't extend further on them simply because, as of now, they're not really meant to be executed alone.
 They will probably work well and do their job if you execute them properly, but individually those are rather simple
 wrappers over some common [Biopython](https://biopython.org/) functionalities.